zachlatta/nixos-configs/README.md

 - [x] Make audio no longer tinny
 - [x] Properly scale dmenu for HiDPI (or find alternative) _(using wofi)_
   - Doing it with a terminal: https://medium.com/njiuko/using-fzf-instead-of-dmenu-2780d184753f
-- [ ] Fix blurry cursor in Xwayland apps
+- [ ] Fix blurry cursor in Chromium, Slack, and others
 - [ ] Get LTE chip working
   - I attempted to do this by converting the PCI device to a USB device, but never got Modem Manager working.
 Need to figure this out.
 - [x] Make audio buttons work